Web Design for Swiss Businesses 2025 Multilingual, Modern, Precise

 - Language Detection: Browser language or Geo-IP, with easy switch

-- CMS Support: True multilingualism, not just text fields
+- CMS Support: Full multilingual architecture, not surface-level text fields

 Translation Quality Levels